 The primary "Taxing Entities" which we pay a property tax to are:

 Most property owners are located in areas which also require taxes to be paid to 1 or more of these additional (secondary) taxing entities.

 Each primary and secondary taxing entity is granted (by political and legal process) the right to charge annually a "Property Tax" to each property owner in their jurisdiction.
 This Property Tax is based on a "rate" (in percentage form) which is multiplied by the CAD assessed value of your property to determine the tax amount owned by you to the particular Taxing Entity in question.
 This Rate can change each year, and is influenced by the budgetary needs of the Taxing Entity; as well as, the political and legal constraints which exist at that time.
 The resulting combination of taxing jurisdictions (Taxing Entities) gives a "combined tax rate".
 The Assessed Value, as determined by the County Appraisal District (CAD) is multiplied by the Combined Rate to determine the combined tax amount you may owe for the year.
 Certain Taxing Entities offer or allow for reduced tax liability due to certain "exemptions" available to those who apply and qualify.
 We strongly advise all our clients to contact their appropriate Appraisal District offices to determine if they are eligible for the various Tax Exemptions offered.

 We offer Property Tax Appeal Appraisal Services for residential properties including:

 houses, condos, townhomes, garden homes; duplexes, fourplexes, and other small income (residential) property; residential lots, and vacant land; small ranches and gentlemen ranches.

-For additional information about our Services, please contact:
+For additional information regarding Property Tax Appraisals, please contact:

 (512) 329-9144 (or) email Dan @ email@example.com